MSc in Clinical Trials

 Living costs for online study

-Your living costs may vary depending on your personal circumstances but you will still need to cover your cost of living on a full-time basis for the duration of your courses, even if you will not be based in Oxford during your studies.
+Your living costs may vary depending on your personal circumstances but you will still need to cover your cost of living on a full-time basis for the duration of your course, even if you will not be based in Oxford during your studies.
 While the range of likely living costs for a single, full-time student living in Oxford is between £1,425 and £2,035 per month, living costs outside Oxford may be different.

 Further information about living costs